 There is No Permanent Solution to Fix a Corroded Leaking Pipe

-While it may be possible to patch a small leak, one or more new leaks will begin to form on the old water or sewer line as it begins to reach the end of its lifespan.
+While it may be possible to patch a small leak, there is no permanent solution to stop a leaking pipe.
+New cracks and leaks will begin to form on the old water or sewer line as it begins to reach the end of its lifespan.
 If a leak begins to form due to corrosion, other areas of the pipe may begin to deteriorate in the future.
 This will cause medium to large pipe leaks and damage to your house.
 If your pipe is beginning to corrode, it’s best to be proactive and hire a professional plumber to perform a repiping project.
 This will consist of removing the damaged section of the pipe and installing a brand new line.

 Not All Water Damage is Caused by Leaking Pipes

 Damp drywall and wet flooring is not always a sign of a pipe leak.
 Prior to having an anxiety attack, we recommend checking your thermostat to confirm the humidity levels in your house.
 When the humidity levels become too high, a thin layer of condensation will begin to form on the exterior of the pipes behind your walls or ceiling.
 As the moisture continues to grow, the water will begin to drip and cause damage.